Seagate/cortx-k8s/doc/cortx-minikube-k8s-installation.md

 sudo ./prereq-deploy-cortx-cloud.sh /dev/disk-name-not-used-in-yaml
 ```

-*Note: disk-name should be relpaced by a disk which is not used in solution.yaml or the os*
+*Note: `/dev/disk-name-not-used-in-yaml` should be replaced by a disk that is not used in `solution.yaml` or by the OS.
+From the above example we would use `/dev/sdh`.*

 **5.3 Deploy CORTX**